Two-Sided Prioritized Ranking: A Coherency-Preserving Design for Marketplace Experiments: Methodology

 \subsection{Two-Sided Prioritized Ranking (TSPR) Experimentation Setup}

-We model a two-sided platform as a matching mechanism between a set of queries $q \in Q$, representing user inputs, and a set of items $i \in I$, representing available options.
-The platform uses a recommender system to compute relevance scores $r_{q,i} \in \mathbb{R}$ for each query-item pair based on the attributes of the query $q$ and the item $i$, such as user preferences and item features.
-Once query $q$ is submitted, the platform ranks the available items in descending order of their relevance scores $r_{q,i}$ and presents the ranked list to the user.
-When a user views the listed items, their interactions determine the outcomes $y_{q,i}$ for each displayed item.
-For simplicity, we assume all items initially have outcome values of $0$, and post-interaction, $y_{q,i}$ takes non-negative real values, representing outcomes such as clicks, bookings, or revenue.
-Additionally, since we assume each user submits exactly one query, we use the terms ``user'' and ``query'' interchangeably.
+We model a two-sided platform as a matching mechanism between a set of queries $q \in Q$, which represent user inputs, and a set of items $i \in I$, which represent the available options.
+The platform uses a recommender system to compute relevance scores $r_{q,i} \in \mathbb{R}$ for each query–item pair based on attributes of the query and the item, such as user preferences and item features.
+When a user submits query $q$, the platform ranks all available items in descending order of $r_{q,i}$ and displays the ordered list to the user.
+After viewing the list, the user may interact with some of the displayed items, and these interactions generate outcomes $y_{q,i}$.
+For simplicity, we assume that all items begin with outcome value zero and that $y_{q,i}$ takes non-negative real values after user interaction, representing clicks, bookings, or revenue.
+Because each user submits exactly one query in our setting, we use the terms “user’’ and “query’’ interchangeably.

-In the aforementioned setting, standard A/B testing with randomized item-level intervention assignment fails to produce unbiased treatment effect estimates due to the interference between items in the same query, which violates SUTVA.
-Furthermore, the proposed experimental design must satisfy two key constraints: preserving universal user access to all items throughout the experiment and maintaining consistent item treatment status across users.
+In this environment, standard item-level A/B testing fails to produce unbiased estimates of treatment effects because items shown together in the same query can affect each other’s outcomes.
+This violates the Stable Unit Treatment Value Assumption (SUTVA) due to interference between items.
+Any experimental design for this setting must also satisfy two operational constraints.
+First, users must retain access to the full catalog of items during the experiment.
+Second, all users must observe a coherent realization of item treatment status, meaning that every user sees the same version of each item throughout the experiment.
+These constraints rule out many existing designs and motivate the structure of our Two-Sided Prioritized Ranking approach.

+\begin{definition}[\textbf{Coherency}] A user experience is \textit{coherent} if all users retain access to the same set of items and if every user observes the same treatment status for any given item, independent of their randomized group assignment. \end{definition}